timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 21-SPECIALLY ADAPTED HOUSING FOR DISABLED VETERANS/CHAPTER 21-SPECIALLY ADAPTED HOUSING FOR DISABLED VETERANS.md

 * (2) A veteran is described in this paragraph if the veteran is entitled to compensation under chapter 11 of this title for a service-connected disability that meets any of the following criteria:

-  * (A) The disability is due to blindness in both eyes, having central visual acuity of 20/200 or less in the better eye with the use of a standard correcting lens.
-For the purposes of this subparagraph, an eye with a limitation in the fields of vision such that the widest diameter of the visual field subtends an angle no greater than 20 degrees shall be considered as having a central visual acuity of 20/200 or less.

-  * (B) A permanent and total disability that includes the anatomical loss or loss of use of both hands.
+  * (A) A permanent and total disability that includes the anatomical loss or loss of use of both hands.

-  * (C) A permanent and total disability that is due to a severe burn injury (as so determined).
+  * (B) A permanent and total disability that is due to a severe burn injury (as so determined).

 * (3) Assistance under paragraph (1) may be provided only to a veteran who the Secretary determines—